 There’s a reward for consistency built into the system.

 Why does this make sense?
-Because a runner who has held steady at 25 miles for three weeks has demonstrated that their body can handle 25 miles.
+Because a runner who has held steady at 25 miles for a while has demonstrated that their body can handle 25 miles.
 The tissues have adapted to that load.
 The tendons, ligaments, and bones have had time to remodel under the current stress.
 That established base earns a little extra room.

 A runner who just jumped from 18 to 25 miles last week hasn’t earned that same confidence.
 Same volume, but the history is different — and the history matters.